dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 # Lab 2: SQL Statement Types [DDL & DML]

-In this lab, your main goal is to create a music database within a docker container, create the table to hold information regarding music albums, artists and their genre and manipulate the data within it.
+In this lab, your main goal is to create a music database within a docker container.
+You will have to create the table to hold information regarding music albums, artists, the artist genre and manipulate the data within the those tables.

 ### Prerequisites
 * [Install docker](https://docs.docker.com/engine/install/)